-- 3.1.7.1 A practitioner who has been convicted of or entered a plea of "guilty" or "no contest" or its equivalent to a felony relating to any of the following: death or injury of another person, insurance or healthcare fraud or abuse, violence, abuse (physical, sexual, child, or elder), alcohol, controlled substances or illegal drugs in any jurisdiction shall automatically relinquish Medical Staff membership and privileges.
-Such relinquishment shall become effective immediately upon such conviction or plea regardless of whether an appeal is filed. - 3.1.7.2 A relinquishment under Section 3.1.7.1 based on an offense relating to alcohol, controlled substances or illegal drugs that did not result in death or injury of another person may be resolved by subsequent action of the Board or through corrective action, if necessary.
+- 3.1.7.1 A practitioner who has been convicted of or entered a plea of "guilty" or "no contest" or its equivalent to a felony relating to any of the following: death or injury of another person, insurance or healthcare fraud or abuse, violence, abuse (physical, sexual, child, or elder) in any jurisdiction shall automatically relinquish Medical Staff membership and privileges.
+Such relinquishment shall become effective immediately upon such conviction or plea regardless of whether an appeal is filed. - 3.1.7.2 A practitioner who has been convicted of or entered a plea of "guilty" or "no contest" or its equivalent to a felony relating to alcohol, controlled substances or illegal drugs, unless such conviction results in the death or injury of another person, in any jurisdiction shall automatically relinquish Medical Staff membership and privileges.
+Such relinquishment shall become effective immediately upon such conviction or plea regardless of whether an appeal is filed.
+Such relinquishment shall remain in effect until the matter is resolved by subsequent action of the Board or through corrective action, if necessary.
 This does not preclude the MEC from taking action on charges or indictments of the above offenses.